 Furthermore, rather than getting into the detail of how these ideas could be brought back to the mainstream, Ann tends to take the easier options of pointing to vested interests, stating that:

 “Monetary systems have been captured by wealthy elites who, with the collusion of regulators and elected politicians, have undermined society’s democratic institutions and now govern the financial system in their own narrow and perverse interests.”

 The huge mess the monetary, banking, and the whole financial system is in, is not the result of some cleverly thought out plan by elites – indeed no humans are that smart.
 It is the result of almost 40 years of dominant economic thinking that money, finance, and markets are neutral, and know best.
-Thinking that states banking and finance should be unconstrained, central banks and governments should simply step out of the way.
+Thinking that states that banking and finance should be unconstrained, and that central banks and governments should therefore simply step out of the way.
 Doing a U-turn on that thinking is slow, it turns out – just look at the progress made since the crash.
 But it is happening, and we need to engage with those shifting their opinions at all levels, from those working in banks, to central bank governors, to the public willing to protest outside central banks.
 If we simply say the barrier to getting a progressive monetary system is vested interests then we lose and they win.

 Sovereign Money system